-Cascais is located on the eastern coast of Portugal
+Cascais is located on the western coast of Portugal

 Neighbouring regions and areas

 The province of Cascais is located 30 km from the Portuguese capital – Lisbon.
 It borders with the municipal areas of Sintra (at its North – West) and Oeiras (in the East).

 |10% of 2011 population (200 thousand) is foreigners: (30% Brazilian, 5% British, 4% German, and the rest of the world)||7 golf courses|

 |2 police stations||35 km / 35min to Lisbon airport; 15km / 25min to Cascais airport|

 Daily sunshine hours

 Cascais, Portugal experiences a fairly seasonal climate: Summers are warm and humid with average temperatures of 23 degrees Celsius (74 degrees Fahrenheit) and nearly 11 hours of sunshine per day.
 Winters are cooler and windy with the coldest temperatures dipping to 12 degrees Celsius (53 degrees Fahrenheit) and as few as four to five hours of sunlight per day.